-For the section of the upgrade between Ballards Road to the existing Raleigh deviation, the visual impact is identified as low where the Project passes through forested areas as there are no viewers located in the area.
+For the section of the upgrade between Ballards Road to the existing Raleigh deviation, the visual impact is identified as low where the project passes through forested areas as there are no viewers located in the area.
 The visual impact at the Kalang River valley and bridge crossing of the Proposal has been identified as high to very high, and the visual impact at the northern portion of this section is generally medium to high for the residents on the northern side of Short Cut Road with views to the Project.
 For residents on South Arm Road within 150 metres of the Project and Ridgewood Drive within 150 metres, the visual impact was identified as high.
+With HBO+EMTB's extensive experience in heritage landscapes, it was ensured that the proposed planting near Short Arm Road was designed to meet the heritage requirements.

 For residents within 150 metres of the modifications to the Waterfall Way interchange the visual impact was identified as medium.
 The interchange will be modified to include realignment of on and off ramps.
 These ramps on the eastern side would be closer to residences on Old Pacific Highway near the interchange.
-Proposed revegetation adjacent to the ramps will screen the Project and reduce the impacts.
+All revegetation adjacent to the ramps will screen the Project and reduce the impacts.

 Businesses affected by the proposal include Kara Kar in the south located opposite the rest area and east of the existing Old Pacific Highway.
-This business is screened from view of the Project due to existing vegetation.
-In the north, there is a Landscape supplies business on Short Cut Road (screened from view by a landscaped mound).
+This business is screened from view of the project due to existing vegetation.
+In the north, there is a landscape supplies business (screened from view by a landscaped mound).
 Businesses on Alex Pike Drive will be screened from view by a combination of existing vegetation to be retained and proposed landscaping.